isomerpages/govtech-stp/_work-pass-holder-lane/01c-FDWCN-FAQ.md

 Employers who are unable to fulfil the [entry approval requirements for Foreign Domestic Workers (FDWs) or Confinement Nannies (CNs)](/wphl/fdwcn-additional-responsibilities) may get employment agencies to help with the entry approval and SHN arrangements.
 In this case, the employment agency needs to fulfil the entry approval requirements.

-If no party is willing and able to fulfil the entry approval requirements, the FDW or confinement nanny should not enter Singapore.
+If no party is willing and able to fulfil the entry approval requirements, the FDW or CN should not enter Singapore.

 ### 2. My FDW/CN has recovered from COVID-19, when can I bring her into Singapore?
 For FDWs/CNs who have recovered from COVID-19, they should only depart for Singapore **at least 21 days** after their first positive COVID-19 polymerase chain reaction (PCR) test.
 Otherwise, they will be denied boarding on flights to Singapore.